microsoft/botbuilder-dotnet/README.md

     }
 }
 ```
-The Web API template includes a prebuilt controller.
-Modify this code as follows:
+The Web API template includes a prebuilt Values controller.
+By convention bots use /api/messages, so rename ValuesController to MessagesController and add code as follows:
 ```
 using System;
 using System.Linq;